mingumckevin/mingumckevin/README.md

 Learning C++ and C#

 \
-Currently working on three projects:
+Currently planning to do three projects:

 \
 First Project relates to hardware